EgorKin/python-bchlib/README.md

 =============

 This is a python module for encoding and correcting data using [BCH codes](https://en.wikipedia.org/wiki/BCH_code).
 This is a fork of https://github.com/jkent/python-bchlib that extends support for Galois Field orders up to 31 (previous implementation supported up to 15).
+And also update bch source code from kernel cource tree.

 ## Requirements
   For Windows, python3.5 or greater required.<br>